hyperrealist/jupyterq-kdb-tutorial/README.md

 ```
 Alternatively, you can get things set up using docker or by installing individual components yourself.
 Follow the instructions listed [here](https://code.kx.com/q/ml/setup/).<br>

-****NOTE**: Official website mentions that jupyterq will only work on the base conda environment.
+****NOTE**: Official website mentions that jupyterq will only work in the base conda environment.
 However, I was able to get it running on a different environment without doing anything special.
 I will be using jupyter lab to create the notebooks.*